Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Results

 Moreover, to validate our approach on actual NISQ hardware, we executed the empirical HEA circuits on a superconducting quantum device for a randomly selected protein conformation.
 With VQE's optimization performed on a noiseless simulator and density matrix evaluations on quantum hardware with readout error mitigation \cite{bravyi2021,lolur2023}, we obtained the single-point energies for the four-point scheme, eventually leading to the transfer rate $k_{ET} \approx 2.62 \times 10^8 s^{-1}$, as listed in Table \ref{tab:2071}.

-This result compares favorably with noiseless calculations: $1.89 \times 10^8 s^{-1}$ (HEA) and $2.49 \times 10^8 s^{-1}$ (ROUCCSD), demonstrating that quantum hardware may conduct electron transfer evaluations despite inherent noise.
-More explicit single-point energies and derived parameters are detailed in the Supplementary Table \ref{tab:S5_2071}.
+This result compared favorably with noiseless calculations: $1.89 \times 10^8 s^{-1}$ (HEA) and $2.49 \times 10^8 s^{-1}$ (ROUCCSD), demonstrating that quantum hardware may conduct electron transfer evaluations within a compact active space despite inherent noise.
+More explicit single-point energies and derived parameters are detailed in the Supplementary Information.

-The successful hardware validation establishes the practical feasibility of our quantum computing framework for biological electron transfer calculations, representing a significant step toward real-world quantum computing applications in biochemistry.